SkySaksham/math-expression-evaluator/README.md

 - Implement a GUI or Web-based interface
 - Improve error reporting with line/index pointers

-## 📜 License
+##  License

 This project is open-source and free to use under the **MIT License**.

-## 🤝 Contributions
+##  Contributions

 Suggestions, bug reports, and contributions are welcome.
-Feel free to fork this project and improve it! 🚀